Real Madrid make opening bid for Mbappe as PSG forward turns down six contract renewal offers

 Madrid view this as the most important transfer in their recent history, with president Florentino Perez personally involved in talks.
 PSG and Madrid have a good relationship and talks have been carried out quietly and cordially.

 The biggest force trying to push the deal to be done is Mbappe, who is desperate to play for Madrid.
-Goal understands he has turned down no fewer than six contract renewal offers from PSG, and that Madrid agreeing personal terms with him will not be a problem.
+Goal understands he has turned down no fewer than six contract renewal offers from PSG, and that agreeing personal terms with Madrid will not be a problem.

 The issue is whether the clubs can agree on a fee - and with Mbappe's contract expiring in 2022, meaning he could speak to Madrid about a free transfer from January 1, the onus seems to be on PSG to get a good price.